Telepact/telepact/SPECIFICATION.md

 1. An API description written in JSON using a JAPI-compliant schema that describes the various types, functions, and events of the API.
-2. JAPI-compliant JSON payloads passed between API providers and consumers that represent interactions with the API as described by the API description.
+2. JAPI-compliant JSON payloads passed between API providers and consumers that represent interactions with the API as defined by the API description.
 3. An API implementation on the API provider that uses a JAPI-compliant library to marshall JAPI-compliant JSON payloads from/to a chosen inter-process communication boundary to/from handlers in the API provider code.